Skip to main content

 Rounding Rules

 Rounding rules dictate how to adjust numbers to reflect the correct number of significant figures.
-When the digit to be dropped is less than five, the last retained digit remains unchanged; if it is five or greater, the last retained digit is increased by one.
+Typically, if the digit to be dropped is less than five, the last retained digit remains unchanged; if it is five or greater, the last retained digit is increased by one.
 Proper rounding is essential for maintaining accuracy in calculations involving significant figures.

 Recommended video: